Ayushkj07/Reverse-Shell-Bind-Shell-Cybersecurity-Lab/README.md

 ## 🏁 Conclusion

-This project provided hands-on experience with **Reverse Shell** and **Bind Shell** concepts in a controlled cybersecurity lab environment.
+This project gave me practical knowledge of Reverse Shell and Bind Shell in a safe cybersecurity lab environment.

-During the lab, I established TCP connections between **Kali Linux and Metasploitable 2** and verified remote shell communication using Netcat.
+I created TCP connections between Kali Linux and Metasploitable 2 and used Netcat to establish and verify remote shell communication.

-The project helped me understand the difference between Reverse Shell and Bind Shell, the role of listening ports, TCP communication, and how remote shell connections work.
+Through this lab, I learned the difference between reverse and bind shells, how listening ports and TCP connections work, and how remote shell access is established between systems.

-Overall, this lab strengthened my practical knowledge of **Linux networking, TCP communication, Netcat, and remote shell concepts**.
+Overall, the project improved my understanding of Linux networking, TCP communication, Netcat, and basic remote shell operations.